davidpongoGit/Technical-Exercise-Submission-Kubernetes/README.md

 - Ensure you have Node installed.
 - Open the terminal within your IDE and run the following commands:
 - 'npm install'
-- To run all tests, wait for the previous command to finish and then run 'npm run tests'
+- To run all tests, wait for the previous command to finish and then run 'npm run e2e'
+- To only run the API tests, run this command 'npm run api'
+- To open the Cypress Automation Tool and select your test to run automatically, run this command 'npm run cypress-ui'

 View my e2e folder for all feature files which will hold the manual test cases.
 Automated test cases including API testing will be triggered automatically as soon as you run the 'npm run tests'.

-You can view the test report by opening the //TODO..............
+You can view the test report by opening the reports folder and open the index.html in any web browser.